dcefram/fs-routes/README.md

 # fs-routes

-Inspired by ZEIT Now's Serverless Functions structure.
-Also inspired by the "original" [fs-router](https://github.com/jesseditson/fs-router) for [Micro](https://github.com/zeit/micro).
+Inspired by Vercel's Nextjs approach to pages.
+Also inspired by the "original" [fs-router](https://github.com/jesseditson/fs-router) for [Micro](https://github.com/vercel/micro).

-I made this *helper* for a NodeJS project that uses [Polka](https://github.com/lukeed/polka).
-I assume that this would also work for Express as they share very similar route patterns.
+I initially made this for [Polka](https://github.com/lukeed/polka), but it also worked for my newer fastify-based projects when that became a thing.

 ## Features

-- Structure route handlers like Serverless Functions
+- Structure route handlers like serverless functions/lambdas
 - Zero dependencies
 - Zero configuration
 - Path segments
-- < 50 LOC

 ## Installation